kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 2. [Vaul](https://github.com/emilkowalski/vaul) is an unstyled drawer component for React that can be used as a Dialog replacement on tablet and mobile devices.

 Then it leaves us with the decision about how to style things.
 This is where [shadcn/ui](https://ui.shadcn.com) comes into the picture.
 It's not a component library, but more of a code registry where you can copy/paste/modify the code to your content.
 It's built with Tailwind and Radix. `shadcn/ui` is a collection of reusable components that can be copied and pasted into your apps.
 Every component can be installed separately.
 It also provides a CLI that can be used to easily import components into your project, as simple as `npx shadcn-ui add card`, making it even more convenient to use.

-Another common way for styling is using CSS Modules.
-Next.js has built-in support for CSS Modules using the `.module.css` extension.
-CSS Modules locally scope CSS by automatically creating a unique class name.
-This allows you to use the same class name in different files without worrying about collisions.

 ### Design system examples
 A design system is an ever evolving collection of reusable components, guided by rules that ensure consistency and speed, by being the single source of truth for any product development.